AllenDowney/Portfolio/narrative.md

 constant feedback from readers and inviting collaboration.
 Following the principles of Open Science, I publish data and code along with research results, allowing others to reproduce and modify my analysis.
-And I don’t publish in venues that do not make papers and supporting materials freely available.
+And I don't publish in venues that do not make papers and supporting materials freely available.
 [The Open Science Project](http://www.openscience.org/blog/)